 Even while winning two major titles with the national team, Trezeguet was only trusted to make three starts across the two tournaments, often watching on from the bench while Henry appeared in all but two games.

 Indeed, despite finishing 2000-01 as Juve’s top goalscorer in the league with 14 goals, Trezeguet was rotated in and out of the side as Carlo Ancelotti also had Del Piero, Inzaghi, Darko Kovacevic and, erm, Vincent Pericard for options up front.
 For all his talents, Trezeguet could again feel overlooked.

 Trezeguet himself publicly discussed the possibility of joining Gerard Houllier’s Liverpool after Juve had finished as runners-up to Roma in Serie A at the end of his first season.

 But his fortunes changed when Inzaghi was sold to Milan after his relationship with Del Piero had become strained on and off the field, paving the way for Trezeguet to establish himself as Juve’s main man under new manager Marcello Lippi.

-He responded emphatically, scoring 32 goals in all competitions to fire Juve to the Scudetto and win Serie A’s Football of the Year award.
+He responded emphatically, scoring 32 goals in all competitions to fire Juve to the Scudetto and win Serie A’s Footballer of the Year award.
 Del Piero brought a touch of subtlety and invention playing off him, allowing Trezegol to be undeterred in chasing that adrenaline rush of hitting the back of the net.
 Fittingly, both players struck on the final day of the season to secure the title.